 - The maximum total costs allowed is $70,000 with a strong justification and rationale.

 - Projects in a no-cost extension period are not eligible to apply.

 - Awards that received COVID-related administrative supplements are not eligible to apply.

 - Awards with significant unspent funds (25% or more of direct costs) in the parent award are not eligible to apply.

 - PIs with more research awards than the parent award are not eligible to apply.

 - Applications should include a letter signed by the Institutional Business Official certifying the PI’s eligibility for the supplement award and a description of institutional support.

 - Applicants are strongly encouraged to provide a strong justification and detailed rationale for the need for supplemental support and the impact of the critical event on the progress of the parent award and the successful completion of the research project.

-- NIDCD strongly encourages the PD(s)/PI(s) to get in touch with the scientific program contact listed in this table before submitting an application.
+- NIDCD strongly encourages the PD(s)/PI(s) to contact the program official of the parent award before preparing an application.